Laura Burla – Director, Primary Classroom Teacher:

-My name is Gredy Jimenez, and I am currently a Primary Teacher and Term Assistant Director at SJMS.
+My name is Gredy Jimenez, and I am currently a Primary Teacher and Supervisor at SJMS.
 I am in my third year with our program, and was previously a Term Primary Classroom Teacher during a maternity leave.
-I am currently classified as an ECE-In-Training, which means I am studying at Red River College to obtain my Degree in Early Childhood Education.
-Last year I completed my studies and graduated with an International 3-K Montessori Teaching Degree through the North American Montessori Centre.
+I am currently classified as a CCA, and last year I completed my studies and graduated with an International 3-K Montessori Teaching Degree through the North American Montessori Centre.
 I have been working in the field of early learning and child care for the last 6 years; before that in my home country I had spent ten years in Medical School studying to become a general doctor.
 Before coming to SJMS, I spent two years in Northern Quebec, were I started as a Early Childhood Educator, then became a Special Needs Educator for eleven months.
 From there I became an Assistant and Interim Director at that daycare.
 Working in northern Canada provided me with great insights in different child care settings, as well as an understanding of the different regulations from Provence to Provence.